View the full list of fields, first using long-form arguments:

 attribute group (including the global default attribute group) or set

-discussed in Interacting with Compute Nodes.
+in Interacting with Compute Nodes.

-Boot configurations also contain two more fields, release and
+Boot configurations also contain two more fields: release and

-and is populated by the system whenever the kernel file is uploaded,
+system whenever the kernel file is uploaded,

 based on the Linux file